EdBoardComputer/8BitComputer/MCodeContents.md

 The instructions are copied into the 4 blocks to make jump handling simpler to implement.
 The instruction pointer may move between blocks between each microcode step, if the flag status is changed.

-Each microcode has 2 parts, location of data onto the bus in the lower nibble, and location of data coming off the bus in the higher nibble.
+Each microcode has 2 parts, source of data onto the bus in the lower nibble, and destination of data coming off the bus in the higher nibble.

 A sample instruction set for `ADCA(M+Y)`
-* `PMO+II`  Read next instruction into instruction register.
+1 `PMO+II`  Read next instruction into instruction register.
 (This is effectively only ever read from EPROM address 0, but included before each instruction for completeness.
-* `PMO+HI`  Read the offset byte into H register.
-H register selected for ALUBUSA
-* YO+LI   Read the Y register into the L register.
-L register selected for ALUBUSB
-* SO+ALI  Read the sum into the Address Register Low.
+2 `PMO+HI`  Read the offset byte from memory into H register.
+H register selected for ALUBUSA 3 'YO+LI'   Read the Y register into the L register.
+L register selected for ALUBUSB 4 'SO+ALI'  Read the sum into the Address Register Low.
 ALUBUSA Reset to A register, ALUBUSB reset to X Register.
 Memory Bus Low set to Address Register Low.
-* MO+LI   Read the memory into the L Register.
+5 'MO+LI'   Read the memory into the L Register.
-* EO+AI   Read the result (sum) into the A register, and reset instruction counter because of AI load.
+6 'EO+AI'   Read the result (sum) into the A register, and reset instruction counter because of AI load.
 * Dummy   Spare instruction not used.